 - You will be assigned classrooms to monitor by the Yard Duty Supervisor.
 You stay with the classrooms once assigned to an area until the teacher returns. - Students can use cards, board games, books, or other items for indoor recess, like Legos.
-No running, wrestling, or roughhousing is allowed. - Class iPads® are not to be used during recess. - Students must ask permission to use the restroom. - If needed, use the intercom to call the office for discipline issues, student illness, or emergencies.
+No running, wrestling, or roughhousing is allowed. - Class iPads® and Chromebooks are not to be used during recess, unless sanctioned by the teacher. - Students must ask permission to use the restroom. - If needed, use the intercom to call the office for discipline issues, student illness, or emergencies.